 - 1. Any operation other than emergency operation, maintenance and testing, emergency demand response and operation in non-emergency situations (up to) 50 hours per year is prohibited. - 2.
 There is no time limit on the use of emergency stationary RICE in emergency situations. - 3.
-You may operate your emergency stationary RICE up to 100 combined hours per calendar year for maintenance checks and readiness testing, and periods where there is a deviation of voltage or frequency of 5 percent or greater below standard voltage or frequency.
+You may operate your emergency stationary RICE up to 100 combined hours per calendar year for maintenance checks and readiness testing.
 See 40 CFR 63.6640(f)(2) for additional information and restrictions. - 4.
-You may operate your emergency stationary RICE up to 50 hours per calendar year for non-emergency situations, but those 50 hours are counted toward the 100 hours of maintenance and testing.
-Except as provided in 40 CFR 63.6640(f)(4)(i) and (ii), the 50 hours per year for non-emergency situations cannot be used for peak shaving or to generate income for a facility to supply power to an electric grid or otherwise supply power as part of a financial arrangement with another entity.
+You may operate your emergency stationary RICE up to 50 hours per calendar year for non-emergency situations, but those 50 hours are counted toward the 100 hours of maintenance and testing and emergency demand response.
+The 50 hours per year for non-emergency situations cannot be used for peak shaving or non-emergency demand response, or to generate income for a facility to supply power to an electric grid or otherwise supply power as part of a financial arrangement with another entity.